To be(an), or not to be(an)?

 The 2BHealthy project all started with the common or haricot bean (Phaseolus vulgaris), a popular source of plant-based protein and dietary fibre for humans the world over.
 It's an iconic main-stay in the UK diet.

 Or is it?
-The surprising fact is that none of the white haricot beans currently consumed by British consumers (from millions of tins every year) are actually grown here.
+The surprising fact is that none of the white haricot beans currently consumed by British consumers (from millions of tins every year) aren't actually grown here.
 The raw ingredient of dry beans are imported from countries like the USA, Canada and Ethiopia.

 Building upon MAFF funded research in the 1970-80s, scientists from Warwick University have been working to develop new varieties of haricot beans in a spectrum of colours that can thrive in our climate and be a commercially viable crop.
 'Capulet' is the first newly registered variety of bean from this research and is currently being trialed on farms right here in the UK.
 It's nutritious, tasty and versatile - and we're excited!